chaldea-center/chaldea-docs/docs/import_https.md

   - iOS: `Potatso Lite`(free), `shadowrocket`(paid) or others you know
   - Android: `Drony v1.3.x`(free) or other you know
 - Android only:
-  - Android device: android version <=6.
-For most Android emulators, system version may be Android 6, you can check it in Setting-About
+  - Android device: android version ≤ 6.
+You can check the version in Setting-About.
   - BetterFGO apk, for JP and NA: please join the rayshift's discord channel([https://discord.gg/8JeHHvh](https://discord.gg/8JeHHvh)), apply the `BetterFGO` role in `ANNOUNCEMENT/roles` channel, then you can get the download link in `betterfgo-cli` channel.
 Tips: BetterFGO can be installed together with official FGO client.
-And you can copy data without transfer code, goto rayshift for more details.
+And you can copy data without generating new transfer code, goto rayshift for more details.

 ## Configure Charles